cameron-carruthers/welcome-home/README.md

 ## Motivation

-I wanted to make a real estate app that had a better user experience than the ones I had tried while looking for properties
+When looking for houses, I wanted a real estate app with a better user experience

 ## Features